 January is National Hobby Month, the perfect time of year to pick up a new hobby, or get back into an old one that you haven’t thought about in a while!
 The great thing about having a hobby is that it can take your mind off the pressure of work or other daily stresses.
 Sit down and think about what you really love to do.
-What are you passionate about in life?
-What sparks your interest the most?
-What are you curious about?
-What are your goals?
+Consider what sparks passion in your life or what makes you curious.
 Finding a good hobby and giving yourself time to take part in it on a daily or weekly basis is sure to make you happier, and maybe even healthier.

 “It can be coins or sports or politics or horses or music or faith… the saddest people I’ve ever met in life are the ones who don’t care deeply about anything at all.
 Passion and satisfaction go hand in hand, and without them, any happiness is only temporary, because there’s nothing to make it last.” -Nicholas Sparks, Dear John

 - Get to the gym 5 days a week.
-Running on a treadmill, lifting weights, or taking workout classes are great hobbies to take up because they are sure to improve your quality of life, both physically and mentally.
+Running on a treadmill, lifting weights, or taking workout classes improve your overall health and can be fun, too!

 - Try gardening.
 It stimulates your mind, involves a little physical activity, and it’s rewarding.
-Research shows gardening can even help improve your mood almost instantly, can lower your risk of dementia, and relieves stress.
+Research shows gardening can even help improve your mood, lower your risk of dementia, and relieves stress.

 - Start cooking at home more often.
 If you can learn to cook wholesome, nutritious meals for yourself and your family, you’ll save money and have a healthier lifestyle.
 Cooking can also be therapeutic in itself, and will allow you some alone time to create beautiful dishes!